 The National Science Foundation (NSF), National Aeronautics and Space Administration (NASA), and the American Telephone and Telegraph Corporation (AT&T) provided initial funding for LARSIP and its research projects.
-Currently, LARSIP receives funding from NASA University Research Centers Program, (NASA-URC), RAYTHEON Corporation, Economic Development Administration of the Government of Puerto Rico (FOMENTO), and UPR through the Tropical Center for Earth and Space Studies (TCESS) established in 1995.
-TCESS complements and enhances LARSIP.
-Both LARSIP and TCESS function as training centers in a bilingual (Spanish and English) environment for current and future scientists and engineers of the Caribbean region and the South and Central Americas.
-The training centers are multidisciplinary in scope, serving Mayagüez and other UPR campuses.
-Universities and institutions in other countries are encouraged to form and establish liaisons with LARSIP and TCESS through Memoranda of Understanding or other similar arrangements.
-Contact: Dr. Luis O. Jiménez
+Currently, LARSIP receives funding from NSF, NOAA, Lockheed Martin Corporation and the DoD.
+LARSIP function as a training center in a bilingual (Spanish and English) environment for current and future scientists and engineers of the Caribbean region and the South and Central Americas.
+The training centers are multidisciplinary in scope, serving Mayaguez and other UPR campuses.
+Universities and institutions in other countries are encouraged to form and establish liaisons with LARSIP through Memoranda of Understanding or other similar arrangements.

-Dr. Luis O. Jiménez jimenez @ece.uprm.edu Electrical and Computer Engineering Dept. Phone: 787-832-4040 Ext 5276 http://larsip.uprm.edu/
+Dr. Dr. Emmanuel Arzuaga earzuaga@ece.uprm.edu Department of Electrical and Computer Engineering Phone: 787-832-4040 Ext 5854 http://larsip.uprm.edu/